-- 41. Self determination (1) Indigenous Solomon Islanders as communities have the right to pursue their economic, social and cultural development in association with others. - (2) Clan and tribal village communities have the right to determine priorities, strategies and programmes affecting them and, as far as practicable, to administer programmes through their institutions. - 42.
-Association Every person has the right to freedom of association.
+- (1) All citizens of Solomon Islands as communities have the right to pursue their economic, social and cultural development in association with others. - (2) Clan and tribal village communities have the right to determine priorities, strategies and programmes affecting them and, as far as practicable, to administer programmes through their institutions. - 42.
+Freedom of Association Every person has the right to freedom of association. - 43.
+Freedom of Assembly Every person has the right of peaceful assembly, including the right of peaceful protest or petition. - 44.
+Right to Trade, occupation and profession Every person has the right to choose their trade, occupation or profession freely. - 45.
+Right to Just and Fair labour practices Every person has the right to just and fair labour practices.

-the right of peaceful protest or petition.
-44. Trade, occupation and profession - Every person has the right to choose their trade, occupation or profession freely.
-45. Just and fair labour practices - Every person has the right to fair labour practices.
-46. Basic necessities of life - Every person has the right of access to the basic necessities of life, including water, food, shelter and security.
-47. Health care - (1) Every person has the right of fair access to reasonable health care.
-(2) All persons have the right to their custom medicines and health practices, including the right to the protection of vital medicinal plants and mineral.
-(3) Laws may be made to regulate the exercise of rights in subsection (2).
-48. hou Housing - (1) Every person has the right of fair access to reasonable sing.
-(2) No law may permit arbitrary demolition of a home or eviction from a place of residence.
+46. Right to Basic necessities of life - Every person has the right of access to the basic necessities of life, including water, food, shelter and security.

+47. Right to Health care

+- (1) Every person has the right of fair access to reasonable modern health care. - (2) All persons have the right to their custom medicines and health practices, including the right to the protection and secrecy of vital medicinal plants and mineral. - (3) Laws may be made to regulate the exercise of rights in subsection (2).

+48. Right to Housing

+- (1) Every person has the right of fair access to reasonable housing. - (2) Except by law, there shall be no arbitrary demolition of a home or eviction from a place of residence.